classicceej/CashAppTE/README.md

+This is a project that was assigned to me by Tech Elevator in Spring 2021.
+It is currently a WIP becuase there are problems with the accept transfer method and the JUNIt tests.
+I worked on this with Amanda Hartwick who is a stellar coder and an MVP.
+Reach out to Amanda!
 # Module 2 Capstone - TEnmo

 Congratulations—you've landed a job with TEnmo, whose product is an online payment service for transferring "TE bucks" between friends.
 However, they don't have a product yet.
 You've been tasked with writing a RESTful API server and command-line application.